jendahieu942/MySSH/README.md

 *   **Start Server (on Linux)**

 There are 2 different ways to start server:

     1. With Terminal

     >	Open Terminal

     >	Change to the directory which contain "server.jar" file

     >	Run following command line to start server:

         java -cp server.jar server.Server

     >	Here you have into IP address where server will run on

-2. Run on IDE as Eclipse or NetBeans
+    2. With IDE as Eclipse or NetBeans

+    >   Open project server.jar

+    >

 *   **Run Client**